Faulhaber's formula, Bernoulli numbers, power sums of natural numbers and totatives and the functional equation $f(x)+x^k=f(x+1)$: Variations of Faulhaber's formula

-Eq. (\ref{eqn:faulhaber}) expresses the sum of powers $F(n,p)$ using Bernoulli numbers of the second kind $B^+_j$.
-The following formula gives a variant of Faulhaber's formula using Bernoulli numbers of the first kind $B^-_j$ \cite{larson:bernoulli:2019}. \begin{theorem} If $p>0$, then
+Faulhaber's formula as described in Eq. (\ref{eqn:faulhaber}) expresses the sum of powers $F(n,k)$ using Bernoulli numbers of the second kind $B^+_j$.
+The following formula gives a variant of Faulhaber's formula using Bernoulli numbers of the first kind $B^-_j$ \cite{larson:bernoulli:2019}. \begin{theorem} If $k>0$, then

 \end{theorem} \begin{proof} By Eq. (\ref{eqn:faulhaber}),